SecureAIAutonomyLab/python-package/arc_gpu_node_guide.md

 #SBATCH --error myjob.e%j           # Name of stderr error file
 #SBATCH --partition=gpu1v100        # Specify the name of the GPU partition, required

-# you probably want to use source to activate your conda environment, as conda install
-# may not be available to the shell environment
-source /work/abc123/my_env/bin/activate  # Activate your conda environment export HF_HOME=/work/abc123/.cache/huggingface # You may not need to do these exports export CONDA_PKGS_DIRS=/work/abc123/.conda/pkgs # Only if you're having disk quota exceeded errors
+eval "$(conda shell.bash hook)" conda activate /work/abc123/my_env/  # Activate your conda environment from dir export HF_HOME=/work/abc123/.cache/huggingface # You may not need to do these exports export CONDA_PKGS_DIRS=/work/abc123/.conda/pkgs # Only if you're having disk quota exceeded errors